Bangladesh Air Force: Modern radar procurement

+Trainer aircraft procurement

-In June 2021, Bangladesh Air Force revealed the order of 24 Grob G 120TP trainer aircraft.
-According to Masihuzzaman Serniabat, previous COAS, Bangladesh Air Force has ordered 24 trainer aircraft from Grob.
+In June 2021, the Bangladesh Air Force revealed an order for 24 Grob G 120TP trainer aircraft.
+According to Masihuzzaman Serniabat, the previous COAS, the Bangladesh Air Force ordered 24 trainer aircraft from Grob.
 Under the deal, Grob Aircraft will also install a composite material (fiberglass reinforced plastic and carbon fibre composites) repair workshop and a propeller repair workshop in Bangladesh.